Nedevski/py_kat_bulgaria/README.md

 The code here is a simple wrapper around the API, providing you with error validation and type safety.

-It does **NOT** save or log your data anywhere and it works with a single HTTPS request.
+It does **NOT** save or log your data anywhere and it works with a single API endpoint.

+The reason this library is needed is because the government website is highly unstable and often throws random 400's and Timeouts.
+This library handles all known bad responses (as of the time of writing) and provides a meaningful error message and an error code for every request.

 ## Installation